 Dumping household waste down the drain seems so easy, but do you know how much damage it can do?
 It’s easy to pour bacon grease down the sink after you cook breakfast.
 But did you know that even the smallest amount can cause major backups?
-Improper disposal of waste in your toilet or sink can result in clogs, backed up drains, or other malfunctions.
-In order to prevent issues with your plumbing, here are a few items that should never be put down your drains.
+Improper disposal of waste in your toilet or sink can result in clogs, backed-up drains, or other malfunctions.
+In order to prevent issues with your plumbing, here are a few items that should never be put down in your drains.

 This one may be obvious to some, but you’d be surprised how many clogs are caused by diapers.
 The same goes for feminine hygiene products as well.
 Once they get stuck, a professional will likely have to be called.
 A plunger won’t be able to dislodge these items, and removal can be costly and destructive.
-It’s possible that the clog can get sucks right outside of your house, and that a professional may have to tear up your lawn to reach it.
+It’s possible that the clog can get sucked right outside of your house, and that a professional may have to tear up your lawn to reach it.

 Hair and Dental Floss